IsaacSchemm/DeviantArtFs/README.md

 in one of the modules (static classes) in the `DeviantArtFs.Api` namespace.
 Each static method takes an `IDeviantArtAccessToken` as its first parameter.
-Most methods have additional parameters, many of which are discriminated unions in the `DeviantArtFs.ParameterTypes` namespace; hopefully this makes it easy to see exactly what your code is doing and ensures that parameters can't get mixed up.
+Most methods have additional parameters, many of which are discriminated unions; hopefully this makes it easy to see exactly what your code is doing and ensures that parameters can't get mixed up.

 In some cases, two methods are available for an API call.
 Functions whose names begin with `Page` will return a single page of results, while the